This position is full-time and works approximately 40 hours per week.

 This position is in the Department of Internal Medicine - Gastroenterology Division (GI).
 The position is primarily for the Medical School Campus.
 Occasional responsibilities at surrounding locations required at BJWCH & South County campuses.

-Position specializes in clinical supervision of GI staff support operations in fulfilling the GI division mission and meeting operational objectives.� Key responsibilities include assisting with pre- / post- outpatient clinic and procedure operations, training and tracking of staff productivity, time keeping and temporary coverage.
+Back office position specializes in clinical supervision of back office GI staff support operations in fulfilling the GI division mission and meeting operational objectives.� Key responsibilities include assisting with pre- / post- outpatient clinic and procedure operations, training and tracking of staff productivity, time keeping and temporary coverage.

 PRIMARY DUTIES AND RESPONSIBILITIES:

 The supervisor is responsible for working in coordination with the nurse manager and Section Chiefs in developing appropriate training regiments for new and established staff, ensuring staff is maintaining proper productivity, interviewing and selection of candidates, assessing clinic competence of staff, creation and distribution of welcome emails and onboarding flyers, arranging and organizing educational/informative sessions for staff to attend, relaying changes of policy/workflow to the division, arranging and providing coverage for employees, and de-escalating/supporting concerned patients and patient families.

 Provides back office clinical and administrative support to physician:

 The supervisor is responsible for working with a physician.
 These duties include, but are not limited to: Reviewing and relaying results to patients, managing physicians clinic, personal and endoscopy schedule, initiating and completing prior authorizations, refilling medications, triaging patient phone calls, coordinating direct admissions, scheduling procedures/imaging, relaying and reinforcing plan of care, requesting previous patient records and creating or elimination of clinic days.

 Assesses and distributes referrals to appropriate providers / Facilitate proper transition of care: